 The PT will probably ask you to go through these at-home exercises while you're there to make sure you know how to do them on your own.
 Many PTs give their patients a piece of paper with the exercises written on them as a reminder of what to do and in which order (if any).
 Be sure to follow the plan exactly — most of the benefit of PT comes from the routines a person does at home.

-It's talk with the PT about how the exercises should feel when you do them — for example, if you're supposed to feel any pain or unusual sensations, and whether you need to stop if you do.
+Talk with the PT about how the exercises should feel when you do them — for example, if you're supposed to feel any pain or unusual sensations, and whether you need to stop if you do.

 Some people like to keep track of their progress during PT by taking notes on how often they do the exercises, how they feel, and how sensations change — this will help you and your PT monitor your treatment.